jfrome1/NTW2029/src/content/docs/course-ntw2029/assignments/exercises/e10-workload.md

 The amount of time you spend on this course will not affect your grade in any way, including your participation grade.
 I am just collecting data.
 :::

+When you submit your report, please submit it in the original `.docx` format or in `.rtf` format, not as a `.pdf` or other file type.
+If you open the report in Pages, make sure to Export the file to `.docx`, as I can't read files saved in Pages.

 ### :x estimate

 It is fine if your data is not accurate; just make your best estimates.